 More expensive – a machine on which you can do simple editing direct :

-On lower-mid-price machines you can edit single designs (re-size, rotate, flip), and produce text.
+On lower-mid-price machines you can edit single designs (re-size, rotate, flip), and produce simple text.
+On these machines, you stitch design and text in separate steps.

-Mid-price machines also have simple options for combining designs – so you can combine design and text in a single hooping.
+Mid-price machines also have simple options for combining – so you can stitch design and text in a single hooping.

 Other thoughts :